Power BI Copilot: AI Report Creation Guide

 Narrative Visual

 The narrative visual generates text dynamically from report data, respecting all applied filters.
-It solves the problem of executive summaries going stale.
-Deployment patterns include: executive summary page openers, drill-through destination summaries, and exception report companions paired with anomaly detection visuals.
+It solves the problem of executive summaries going stale—a problem I have seen cost organizations thousands of hours annually in manual report commentary updates.
+Deployment patterns that work well in enterprise environments include:

 Natural Language Q&A Improvements in 2026

 Enhanced Q&A handles conversational follow-up questions, reads from model synonym tables, asks for clarification on ambiguous queries, and generates exportable DAX queries for validation.
+The improvement in multi-turn conversations is substantial—Q&A now maintains context across 3-5 follow-up questions without losing the thread.
 See our Power BI training programs for guided Q&A adoption workshops.

 Copilot in Microsoft Fabric

-Fabric Notebooks Copilot in Fabric notebooks (F64+ capacity) provides code generation for PySpark and SQL, code explanation for onboarding new team members, error diagnosis with suggested fixes, and SQL query generation with window functions and CTEs.
-Valuable for organizations migrating to Microsoft Fabric where existing code must be understood and refactored quickly.
+Copilot in Fabric notebooks (F64+ capacity) provides code generation for PySpark and SQL, code explanation for onboarding new team members, error diagnosis with suggested fixes, and SQL query generation with window functions and CTEs.
+I find this particularly valuable for organizations migrating to Microsoft Fabric where legacy Spark code or stored procedures must be understood and refactored quickly.
+One client cut their code review backlog from 6 weeks to 10 days by using notebook Copilot to generate inline documentation for 200+ existing notebooks.

-Fabric Pipelines Copilot generates pipeline structures from natural language descriptions, including connection settings, error handling, and parameter binding.
+Copilot generates pipeline structures from natural language descriptions, including connection settings, error handling, and parameter binding.
+This is useful for prototyping—describe "load CSV files from ADLS to Bronze Lakehouse with error logging" and get a working pipeline skeleton in seconds.

 Governance: What Data Does Copilot Access?

 Data Processing Microsoft does not use customer data from Power BI Copilot to train shared AI models.
 Prompts and responses are subject to your tenant data residency configuration.
-Audit logging for Copilot interactions is available in the Microsoft Purview audit log.
+Audit logging for Copilot interactions is available in the Microsoft Purview audit log—critical for compliance teams that need to demonstrate what AI-generated content exists in their reporting environment.

-Admin Controls Power BI admins can disable Copilot at the tenant level, capacity level, or for specific workspaces.
+Power BI admins can disable Copilot at the tenant level, capacity level, or for specific workspaces.
 Use workspace-level controls to exclude Copilot from workspaces containing highly sensitive data.
-Avoid PII in measure names or column names in models where Copilot is enabled.
+Avoid PII in measure names or column names in models where Copilot is enabled—I have seen cases where a column named "Patient_SSN" appeared in Copilot narrative text, which is a compliance violation waiting to happen.

 Licensing Requirements

-PPU is the most cost-effective entry point for small teams.
+PPU is the most cost-effective entry point for small teams (under 50 users).
 For enterprise-wide deployment, Premium capacity (P1+) or Fabric capacity (F64+) provides Copilot to all users in assigned workspaces.
 The breakeven point is typically around 300-400 concurrent active users for P1.

 Enterprise Rollout Best Practices

 1. Prepare the semantic model before enabling Copilot.
-Rename columns and measures to business-friendly names, add measure descriptions, tag date and geography columns, remove or hide internal columns, validate RLS and OLS rules.
+Rename columns and measures to business-friendly names, add measure descriptions (Copilot reads these), tag date and geography columns with data categories, remove or hide internal columns, validate RLS and OLS rules.
+Budget 2-3 weeks for a typical enterprise model.

 When Human Expertise Still Matters